prateekpkulkarni/prateekpkulkarni.github.io/README.md

-# [Your Name]'s Research Portfolio
+# Prateek's Research Hub

 ## Overview

-Welcome to my research portfolio!
-I am [Your Name], a passionate student with a keen interest in the intersection of quantum computing and machine learning.
-This repository serves as a showcase of my research projects, academic achievements, and contributions to the field.
+Welcome to my hub!
+I am a passionate engineering student with a keen interest in the areas of quantum computing and machine learning.
+This will serve as a space where I share my thoughts, achievements, research and anything fun/interesting that I come by!
+You can also find projects that I have worked on earlier, the ones I am currently and my academic positions.
+Feel free to get in touch/drop an email if you wanna discuss about anything!

 ## About Me

-I am a [Your University/Institution] student pursuing [Your Degree] with a focus on quantum computing and machine learning.
-My academic journey has equipped me with a solid foundation in [relevant subjects], and I am enthusiastic about applying my knowledge to real-world problems.
+I am a 2nd year Electronics Engineering student pursuing my BTech with an inclination towards Control Systems.
+I love to work on anything that has the words "quantum" and "machine learning" in them -- I really am a chaotic researcher in that respect.
+I like to work on a wide range of topics and usually I like to find naive intersections of well-established fields.
+For more on this, please see my projects!

 ## Research Interests